Anechoic chamber: Semi-anechoic and hemi-anechoic chambers

 Full anechoic chambers aim to absorb energy in all directions.
 To do this, all surfaces, including the floor, need to be covered in correctly shaped wedges.
 A mesh grille is usually installed above the floor to provide a surface to walk on and place equipment.
 This mesh floor is typically placed at the same floor level as the rest of the building, meaning the chamber itself extends below floor level.
 This mesh floor is damped and floating on absorbent buffers to isolate it from outside vibration or electromagnetic signals.

 In contrast, semi-anechoic or hemi-anechoic chambers have a solid floor that acts as a work surface for supporting heavy items, such as cars, washing machines, or industrial machinery, which could not be supported by the mesh grille in a full anechoic chamber.
 Recording studios are often semi-anechoic.

+The choice between a full anechoic chamber and a semi-anechoic chamber depends on the type of measurement.
+Sound power measurements according to ISO 3745 require a qualified free-field environment, which can be provided by either type, though the standard specifies different qualification procedures for each.
+Semi-anechoic chambers with a reflective floor are particularly suited for testing machinery and vehicles, as the floor simulates the ground plane present during normal operation.
+The related standard ISO 3744 describes sound power measurements using a reflecting plane, which is the typical configuration in a semi-anechoic facility.

 The distinction between "semi-anechoic" and "hemi-anechoic" is unclear.
 In some uses they are synonyms, or only one term is used.
 Other uses distinguish one as having an ideally reflective floor (creating free-field conditions with a single reflective surface) and the other as simply having a flat untreated floor.
 Still other uses distinguish them by size and performance, with one being likely an existing room retrofitted with acoustic treatment, and the other a purpose-built room which is likely larger and has better anechoic performance.